 There are a couple of urban campgrounds in Milan for those who want to save cash and stay outdoors.
 Most are located outside of town so you’ll either need your own transport or a bus pass.
 Don’t forget to bring own tent either!

-At the end of the day, the cheapest and most convenient lodging for backpackers and solo travelers will be hostels.
+At the end of the day, the cheapest and most convenient lodging for backpackers and solo travellers will be hostels.
 Milan has some of the coolest backpacker lodges in all of Italy and staying at one of these is a great way to meet and hang out with fellow travelers.

 Travelling to Milan?
 Then plan yo’ trip the smart way!